Areas and suburbs in Istanbul

 There are several sites here, the most exclusive being Kemer Country, which is built around a golf course and a forest.
 There is also a country club on the property.
 Kemerburgaz sites have villas as well as apartment options.
 This is a great location for those who want to be out of the city but not too far away.

-Most expats tend to live on the European side, but there is also a thriving expat community on the Asian side.
-The Asian side of Istanbul has many site options and many are set among stunning greenery overlooking the Bosphorus.
+Most expats tend to live on the European side, but there is also a thriving expat community on the Asian side of Istanbul.
+There are many site options and a number of them are set among stunning greenery overlooking the Bosphorus.

 Travel from Europe to Asia is easy enough – the two options at the moment are either by ferry, or via the two bridges.
 But traffic on the bridges can sometimes be backed up, especially during rush hour.